 Seems pretty straight forward right?
 Obviously, as your weight increases disproportionately compared to your height, you are more likely to be overweight.
 Notice I just said “more likely.”

-Here’s why: Your BMI has absolutely NOTHING to do with your body composition – it only factors in your height and weight.
+Here’s why: Your BMI isn’t directly correlated to your body fat percentage – it only factors in your height and weight.
 It will give you the same reading if you’re made of 180 pounds of pure muscle, or 180 pounds of pure Cheetos.

 For example, if I was six feet tall and 185 pounds witha body fat percentage of 10%, I would be put in the same “overweight” category as a guy who was six feet tall, 185 pounds, and a body fat percentage of 25%.
 If two women have the same amount of body fat, and one tends to carry more water weight or have bigger bones than the other, one woman could be considered “overweight” while the other might be “average.”

 For example: Lebron James is considered borderline obese when measured on the BMI scale, at a height of 6’8″ and 250 pounds.